JasonToups/markdown-resume/archived-resumes/resume-Aug5th2024.md

 - **Iterated** existing ads with A/B testing, tracked and reported results from Metamarkets data to all stakeholders.

 **Skills:** Figma · UI/UX · User Interface Design · Product Development · Technical Documentation · Training

+### Chartboost : Sr. Quality Engineering Lead / San Francisco / May 2015 - Jan 2017

+Mobile ad network.
+Tested Chartboost SDKs for iOS, Android & Unity for release.

+- **Wrote** automation test scripts in Python, using PyTest and Selenium with the Appium framework.
+- **Ran** & Maintained build scripts to create release builds, with Jenkins.
+- **Tested** the features going into the SDK, using Charles Proxy testing to inject responses from the server to the SDK.

+**Skills:** Python · PyTest · Selenium · Appium · Team Leadership · Technical Documentation · Training

+### Kixeye : Mobile Quality Engineering Lead / San Francisco / Feb 2013 - Jan 2015

+Mobile video game company.
+Prepared two mobile free-to-play games for App Store submission, from tentpole Kixeye IP, and contributed several level designs for War Commander Mobile in Unity.

+- **Wrote** Javascript mobile automation testing scripts with the Monkeytalk platform.
+- **Prepared** release builds by running build scripts, and uploading builds to TestFlight.
+- **Managed** testing responsibilities for internal and external testing teams.
+- **Standardized** Feature Progress Reporting and Feature Progress JIRA dashboards across the Quality team.

+**Skills:** Javascript · Monkeytalk · Team Leadership · Technical Documentation · Training

 ## Education